 One Bad Son’s reputation for tight musicianship and explosive, unscripted live shows spread through word of mouth, and before long, the group was playing to sold out venues in its hometown and embarking on a string of well-received national tours.
 This propelled the outfit to high-profile opening slots for Godsmack, Buckcherry and Default, and the singles “Rustbucket” and “Retribution Blues” received Canada-wide radio play.

-“We’re outsiders and we always operate in our own bubble,” says Dahl of the band’s grassroots origins.
-“We don’t get things handed to us…we work our asses off to get them.”
+“We’re outsiders and have always operated in our own bubble, apart from whatever is happening in the rest of the music biz,” says Dahl.
+“We’ve never had things handed to us…we have to work our asses off to get them.”

 The four friends relocated to Vancouver in 2011 — a bold move, considering their loyal following in Saskatoon.
-After a few months of steady gigging, the band had won over a new legion of fans and inked a record deal with the local 604 Records, which will release the band’s newly-completed third album.
+After a few months of steady gigging, the band had won over a new legion of fans and inked a record deal with the local 604 Records, which released the band’s self-titled 2012 album.

-These passionate and uncompromising tracks are the product of years of devotion to the life of rock ‘n’ roll.
+One Bad Son’s passionate and uncompromising songs are the product of years of devotion to the life of rock ‘n’ roll.
 Of course, the guys are no strangers to hard work.
-“Lyrically, it’s a very blue collar record,” Volk observes.
-“I’m a farm kid.
+Volk observes, “I’m a farm kid.
 Kurt’s dad is an auto body man.
 Adam’s dad is a painter.
 That’s what we grew up with.
 It’s a really good reflection of where the band has been the last few years — just working, working, working.”

-Now that the band is finally seeing its labor pay off in the form of a record deal and a quickly expanding fan base, don’t expect One Bad Son to compromise its independent spirit and timeless approach to rock music any time soon.
+Now that the band is finally seeing its labour pay off, don’t expect One Bad Son to compromise its independent spirit and timeless approach to rock music any time soon.
 “We’re four guys who write all the songs together,” Dahl asserts.
 “We play our own instruments.
 We don’t play to backing tracks.
 We’ve lived together as a band.
-We dress ourselves.
-If that’s old fashioned, that explains what the fuck is wrong with rock ‘n’ roll today.”
+We do things our way.
+If that’s old fashioned, that explains what the hell is wrong with rock ‘n’ roll today.”